codeinthehole/til/posts/that-retry-captures-stdout.md

 ```

 But we discovered the hard way today that it captures the wrapped command's
-STDOUT until the command exits, which can be a problem in environments where
+`stdout` until the command exits, which can be a problem in environments where
 commands are killed after a period of no output.
 This happens in CircleCI.

 To be fair, this is noted in [the command's help text][github_help_source]: